ajaysajwan/POC/Debashree/README.md

 ];
 </pre>

-*   We have binded the Chart Type with the directive, so that based on the chart type selected from a dropdown particular chart will be drawn.</div>
+* We have binded the Chart Type with the directive, so that based on the chart type selected from a dropdown particular chart will be drawn.

-####
+#### Pie Directive

-Pie Directive
+* Clicking on the legend in the graph directive for a particular hotel we store the object in a particular variable” data2” and bind it in the pie directive.

-*   Clicking on the legend in the graph directive for a particular hotel we store the object in a particular variable” data2” and bind it in the pie directive.*   So based on the hotel clicked its revenue data is displayed in the pie chart.</div>
+* So based on the hotel clicked its revenue data is displayed in the pie chart.